 On May 26, 1944 took off from Eniwetok Airfield piloted by 1st Lt.
 Henry M. Phillips on a low level strike against Ponape.
 Over the target at roughly 3:50pm, this B-25 was hit by automatic weapon fire in the propeller governor of the right engine, that caused the propeller to run away, unable to be feathered.
 Soon afterwards, the left engine lost power and was forced to ditch into the sea roughly twenty miles to the northeast of Ponape.

-The four surviving crew members spent twenty hours in their life raft, before being spotted by B-25s and were rescued by USS Downes (DD-375) at 12:40am on March 27, 1944.
+The four surviving crew members spent twenty hours in their life raft, before being spotted by B-25s and rescued by USS Downes (DD-375) on March 27, 1944 at 12:40am.

 Ebersole and Goewey were officially declared dead the day of the mission.
 Both are memorialized at Manila American Cemetery on the tablets of the missing.